AdvPrefix: An Objective for Nuanced LLM Jailbreaks: Experiments

-This section evaluates the effectiveness of our objective in achieving nuanced jailbreaks.
-We use it to seamlessly replace the original ``Sure, here is'' typed objective in existing jailbreak methods and compare the results.
+This section incorporates our objective into existing jailbreak attacks to demonstrate its effectiveness in achieving nuanced jailbreaks, comparing it against the original objective.

-\textbf{Jailbreak attacks.} We use two existing jailbreak methods, GCG \citep{zou2023universal} and AutoDAN \citep{zhu2023autodan}, to optimize our objective.
-GCG uses search-based optimization to optimize discrete prompts, whereas AutoDAN combines search-based optimization with guided decoding to generate discrete prompts.
-The primary feedback for both attacks during optimization comes directly from the objective, highlighting its impact and minimizing the influence of manual prompting.
-For both attacks, we select the attack prompt with the lowest objective loss during optimization as the final output.
+\textbf{Jailbreak attacks.} We employ GCG \citep{zou2023universal}, a search-based optimization method, and AutoDAN \citep{zhu2023autodan}, which combines search with guided decoding.
+Both attacks primarily rely on the optimization objective, with minimal influence from manual prompting.
+For each run, we select the attack prompt yielding the lowest objective loss.

-\textbf{Threat models.} We compare two threat models: 1) Optimizing only the attack suffix, which is then appended to the malicious request.
-This is the most common setting in prior work.
-2) Optimizing the entire attack prompt from scratch without appending the request \citep{guo2024cold}.
-The latter makes the threat model less restrictive but often lead to unfaithful responses under the original objective.
-For GCG, we use suffix lengths of 20 and 40 tokens in the first setting, and the entire attack prompt with 40 tokens initialized with escalation marks in the second.
-For AutoDAN, we generate 200-token attack prompts in the second setting only.
+\textbf{Threat models.} We consider two threat models: (1) Optimizing only the attack suffix, which is then appended to the malicious request.
+(2) Optimizing the full attack prompt from scratch (without the original request) \citep{guo2024cold}, a less restrictive threat model that often leads to unfaithful responses with the original objective.

-\textbf{Model, data, and hyperparameters.} We test four victim LLMs: Llama-2-7B-chat-hf \citep{touvron2023llama}, Llama-3-8B-Instruct, Llama-3.1-8B-Instruct \citep{dubey2024llama}, and Gemma-2-9B-it \citep{team2024gemma}.
-We use the $50$ malicious requests curated from AdvBench (\Cref{sec:nuanced-evaluation}).
-We initialize the attack suffix with exclamation marks for GCG and optimize for 1000 iterations.
-We use a batch size of 512 for both attacks.
+\textbf{Attack settings.} We test four victim LLMs: Llama-2-7B-chat-hf \citep{touvron2023llama}, Llama-3-8B-Instruct, Llama-3.1-8B-Instruct \citep{dubey2024llama}, and Gemma-2-9B-it \citep{team2024gemma}.
+We use the $50$ malicious requests curated from AdvBench (\Cref{sec:app:more_details}), and run both attacks for 1000 steps with a batch size of 512.

-\textbf{Prefix selection.} We use four uncensored LLMs publicly available on Huggingface to generate candidate prefixes: georgesung/llama2-7b-chat-uncensored, Orenguteng/Llama-3-8B-Lexi-Uncensored, Orenguteng/Llama-3.1-8B-Lexi-Uncensored, and TheDrummer/Tiger-Gemma-9B-v1.
-To evaluate the prefilling ASR, we use random decoding with temperature 1, generating 25 completions for each prefix and averaging the harmfulness results.
-We combine the two criteria with a fixed weight of 20 for log-prefilling-ASR.
+\textbf{Prefix selection.} We generate candidate prefixes using four uncensored LLMs publicly available on Huggingface: georgesung/llama2-7b-chat-uncensored, Orenguteng\-/Llama-3-8B-Lexi-Uncensored, Orenguteng/Llama-3.1-8B-Lexi-Uncensored, and TheDrummer/Tiger-Gemma-9B-v1.
+We estimate the prefilling ASR by averaging over 25 random completions (temperature 1) for each prefix.
+We combine the two selection criteria with a fixed weight of 20 for log-prefilling-ASR.
 We select four prefixes for our multiple-prefix objective.